 Almost the same is in solo ads seller’s case.
 The difference is that the marketing message was sent to thousands of persons and the sender for sure doesn’t know very well what all those people like.
 You’ll get your guaranteed number of clicks on your link but… None of the people who clicked on your link knew what to expect on the landing page and whether your offer is interesting or not to them.

 To understand why the situation is not that good, let me ask you a simple question… If you pay for – let’s say – 200 clicks, what kind of visitors to your landing page will you prefer to get?
 200 prospects who don’t know what you offer on your landing page and may or may not like your freebie?
 Or 200 prospects who clicked on your link because your offer was revealed in the solo ad and they considered it interesting?

 Conclusion for the 2nd Case: If the seller writes the ad copy for you, ask him before paying what kind of advertisement he will write.
 If it’s gonna be a generic solo ad and the niche of his newsletter doesn’t perfectly match the niche of your freebie, look for another seller!

 Speaking about matching the niches (and even sub-niches!), pay attention when you assess the match.
 For example a solo ads ebook is not a perfect match for a newsletter like Internet Marketing Tips & News.
 Some internet marketers aren’t interested in solo ads advertising… But the ebook from my example is a perfect match for a newsletter like “Solo Ads Tips.”

 To your success!

 P.S.
 Did you find my tips useful?
-Share them with your friends using the social media bar on the left side (thank you!).
+Share them with your friends.
 Then subscribe to my newsletters mentioned above and get even more free ezine advertising & internet marketing tips.